 Today I have an eyeshadow palette review for you that is shockingly NOT ColourPop!
 I know, what the heck right!?
 I feel like I’ve been reviewing so much ColourPop lately that it’s time for something different.
 Last week I went into Sephora and picked up the new Natasha Denona Mini Lila Palette.
-I have been eyeing it since it was first teased on TrendMood, purple is one of my favourite shades and I don’t wear it nearly enough.
-The ND Mini Lila palette is certainly mini, I found it in the aisle near the cash register which we all know is the worst value section in Sephora.
-I still purchased it because I’ve been curious about Natasha Denona eyeshadows for a quite some time and I would never spend over $100 on a full sized palettes regardless of the quality.
+I’ve been eyeing it since it was first teased on TrendMood.
+Purple is one of my favourite shades and I don’t wear it nearly enough.
+The Natasha Denona Mini Lila palette is certainly mini, I found it in the aisle near the cash register which we all know is the worst value section in Sephora.
+I still purchased it because I’ve been curious about Natasha Denona eyeshadows for a quite some time and I would never spend over $100 on a full sized palette regardless of quality.

 The Natasha Denona Mini Lila Eyeshadow Palette retails for $30CAD contains 5 x 0.8g eyeshadows for a total of 4g of product.
 This works out to $7.50CAD per gram.
 Holy crap that’s expensive.
 Those Sol & Mar Palettes I’ve been talking about lately?
-Yeah that’s $1.33US per gram, even after converting to Canadian they aren’t this expensive.
+Yeah they’re $1.33US per gram.
+Even after converting to Canadian they aren’t this expensive.
 The Natasha Denona Mini Lila Palette is talc free, paraben free and cruelty free.

 Even though this is an itty bitty palette it still manages to feel luxe.
 A mirror would have been useless to me in a palette this small so I’m glad they didn’t try to fit one in.
 The flip up clear lid seems like good quality to me, not like something you’d find at the drugstore.
 And it better be good quality with how much money I sunk into this thing!
-My only complaint is that the shade names are printed on the back instead of the front of the palette.
+My only complaint is that the shade names are printed on the back instead ouner each shade.

 The Natasha Denona Mini Lila Palette was created as an extension of her existing Lila Palette.
 The one that I definitely can’t afford!
 These shades are all new so you won’t find them in the original palette.
 The colour story is very plummy as you can see, the purples actually look the same on the eye as they do in the pan which is very rare for purple shades.
 In other eyeshadow palettes I own the purples pull more pink &red than actual purple.